Hand Rearing? Read this before you start …

 Babies in photo below are 2 hours old.

 The hand rearing of baby wild rabbits is basically the same to start with, but you must bear in mind that ultimately they will need to be be rehabilitated and released as the large majority will not be at all happy in captivity and will constantly try to escape.
 With this in mind you must not try to make pets of them, and your only contact should be to clean and feed them.
 There are more details on this later on.
-The only exception to this is individuals that are permanently damaged in some way so as to make survival in the wild not feasible, or they become too tame, but it is up to the carer to make sure that this does not happen!
+The only exception to this is individuals that are permanently damaged in some way so as to make survival in the wild not feasible, or they become too tame, but the carer should try their best to ensure this does not happen as it is in the bet interests of wild babies for them to safely return to their proper environemnt in the wild.

 There are various dried milk formulas available, the best one for rabbits being milk for kittens.
 New versions are regularly appearing on the market so I will not list individual brands here apart from Cimicat as this is the brand I have had most experience with.
 However, other brands are just as good.
 Follow the instructions on the container for the correct dilution.
 Another good alternative is full cream goats milk, available fresh from most supermarkets.
 This is especially useful in an emergency when you are not able to get hold of the dried kitten milk substitute.